MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-wdac-works.md

 ---
-description: This article explains how App Control works to secure PowerShell and the restrictions it imposes. ms.date: 09/19/2024
+description: This article explains how App Control for Business works to secure PowerShell and the restrictions it imposes. ms.date: 09/19/2024
-title: How App Control works with PowerShell
+title: How App Control for Business works with PowerShell
 ---
 # How App Control works with PowerShell

-This article explains how **Application Control for Business** secures PowerShell and the restrictions it imposes.
+This article explains how **App Control for Business** secures PowerShell and the restrictions it imposes.
 The secure behavior of PowerShell varies based on the version of Windows and PowerShell you're using.

 ## How PowerShell detects a system lockdown policy

-PowerShell detects both **AppLocker** and **Application Control for Business** system wide polices.
+PowerShell detects both **AppLocker** and **App Control for Business** system wide polices.
 AppLocker is deprecated.
 App Control is the preferred application control system for Windows.

 ### Legacy App Control policy enforcement detection